Concerto in D major for the Left Hand for Piano and Orchestra

 Reviewing the Left-Hand Concerto in La Revue musicale, Henry Prunières regretted that “the author of Daphnis” had so seldom chosen “to let us observe what he was guarding in his heart instead of encouraging the legend that his brain alone invented these admirable sonorous phantasmagoria.
 From the opening measures we are plunged into a world into which Ravel has but rarely guided us.”
 We are probably more inclined today than our counterparts in 1932 to look for that which is dark.
 At any rate, we are ready to perceive this work—one of the two or three greatest among twentieth-century piano concertos—as a singularly powerful distillation of Ravel’s sinister side.

-In a concerto for left hand we have the suspense that grows from the question, “How in the world is this going to work?”
-Not to worry.
-The piano’s grand entrée is capped by a glissando from the bottom A on the keyboard to the top D. Altogether, it gives Ravel manifest pleasure to write for one hand as though it were three.
+In a concerto for left hand we have the additional suspense that grows from the question, “How in the world is this going to work?”
+Ravel had prepared thoroughly for the task.
+His biographer Arbie Orenstein lists the music he studied: “the Six Études pour la main gauche by Saint-Saëns, Godowsky’s transcriptions for the left hand of Chopin’s Études, and works by Czerny (École de la main gauche, Opus 399, and 24 Études pour la main gauche, Opus 718), Alkan (Étude, Opus 76, no.1), and Scriabin (Prelude and Nocturne, Opus 9).”
+So not to worry.
+The first leap spans five octaves, the piano’s grand entrée is capped by a glissando from the bottom A on the keyboard to the top D. Altogether, it gives Ravel manifest pleasure to write for one hand as though it were three.

 To the ideas already presented, Ravel adds an expressive lyric melody for the piano and a crackling scherzo.
-He deploys his ideas powerfully, simply, and with concentration.
-This is the shortest concerto in the standard repertory.
-The color, gray and glare, is distinctive, the scoring astonishingly inventive.
+He deploys his ideas powerfully, simply, and with concentration: This is the shortest concerto in the standard repertory.
+The color, gray and glare, is distinctive.
+The scoring is astonishingly inventive, even by Ravel’s standards.
 A passage in the scherzo for flutes, plucked violins and violas, harp, and piano offers another example of Ravel’s delight in mimicry, for it is the harp that plays the “one-finger” piano tune while the piano plays harp music.
 Ravel saves for his cadenza his most eye-popping device, a soprano and tenor duet with an accompaniment in brilliant thirty-second-notes sweeping between them.
 One more fierce orchestral crescendo, then a four-second reminder of the scherzo, bring the music to its brusquely furious end.